 IAN LENDER will be hosting several workshops and readings for Neil Cummins Students.
 For 3rd Graders, he’ll be conducting a graphic novels workshop.
 For the younger grades (K-2), Ian will be reading from a couple different books he’s authored.
 He’ll be reading from The First Dinosaur, The Absolutely, Positively No Princesses Book, One Day a Dot, and his series The Stratford Zoo Midnight Revue Presents which is a graphic novel that introduces Shakespeare to young readers.
 He’s won many awards for his books.
 He originally hails from Wallingford, Connecticut (“home of the steamed cheeseburger”).
 But after stints in New York City, London, and San Francisco, he now lives in San Rafael, CA (“home of normal cheeseburgers”).
 Ian has 1 wife (the maximum number allowed by law), 2 kids (the maximum number allowed by sanity), a dog (who’s currently making eyes at my turkey sandwich), a hammock (which is tragically not being occupied by me at the moment).
 More information on Ian can be found on his website.
-To order a signed copy of his books for your child, click here.

 DANIELLE SVETCOV, a district parent and author, will also be joining us on Readathon Day.
 Danielle is an agent at Levine Greenberg Rostan Literary, the author of middle-grade fiction Parked, a former magazine and newspaper writer, and a native San Franciscan.
 Her food-writing clients include: New York Times bestsellers Elyse Kopecky and Shalane Flanagan (Run Fast Eat Slow), Thomas McNaughton (flour + water), Russell Moore and Allison Hopelain (This is Camino), Evan and Sarah Rich (Rich Table), Michelle McKenzie (Dandelion & Quince), Stuart Brioza and Nicole Krasinski (State Bird Provisions), Celia Sack (The Omnivore’s Keeper), among many others.
 Her first novel, Parked, is due out in February 2020 and we’re thrilled to have her join us for Readathon Day!
-To order a signed copy of her book for your child, click here.

 In addition to these Guest Authors, we’ve lined up many fun guest readers to join in classrooms including former District Librarian CAROL HALPERN, JEFF PETERSON from the Central Marin Police Department, retired and beloved teacher KATHERINE MARCUS, LARKY the HIPPO from the Larkspur Public Library, and more!